22 Nov The PTC Decisions on Israel’s Legal Challenges to the Arrest Warrants

 Based on the material before it, the Chamber considers that the Prosecution complied with its statutory obligations when it provided Israel and other States with the Notification.
 As explained by the Appeals Chamber, a notification under article 18(1) of the Statute ‘shall contain information “relevant for the purposes of article 18 paragraph 2” of the Statute’, namely: the general parameters of the situation and sufficient detail with respect to the groups or categories of individuals in relation to the relevant criminality, including the patterns and forms of criminality, that the Prosecution intends to investigate.
 The Chamber specifically notes that the Notification included the types of alleged crimes, potential alleged perpetrators, the starting point of the relevant timeframe, as well as a reference to further relevant information, including the summary of the Prosecution’s preliminary examination findings.
 Therefore, the Notification was sufficiently specific.

-The PTC then noted that, in 2021, Israel had failed to ask the OTP to defer its Palestine investigation within the 30-day window provided by Art.
-18(2) — and did not ask even though the OTP actually sent Israel a letter prior to the end of the 30-day window specifically asking it whether it wanted to invoke Art.
+The PTC then noted that, in 2021, Israel failed to ask the OTP to defer its Palestine investigation within the 30-day window provided by Art.
+18(2) — and did not ask even though the OTP actually sent Israel a letter prior to the end of the 30-day window specifically asking whether it wanted to invoke Art.
 18 (para.
 11).
 The PTC also pointed out that although Israel did send the OTP a letter on 1 May 2024 formally requesting deferral of the Palestine investigation, that letter came three years after the 30-day window expired (para, 12).
 Israel’s request was thus invalid, because “[t]he purpose of Article 18(2) proceedings is to allow for complementarity-related admissibility challenges to be brought at the initial stage of the investigation and not at a point in time when the investigation has substantially advanced.
 Where a State is given the opportunity to assert its right to exercise jurisdiction, but it has declined, failed or neglected to do so, the investigation may proceed” (para.
 14).

-Finally — and perhaps most importantly — the PTC rejected Israel’s argument that the post-October 7 investigation was a “new situation” that required the OTP to provide Israel with a new Art.
+Finally — and most importantly — the PTC rejected Israel’s argument that the post-October 7 investigation was a “new situation” that required the OTP to provide Israel with a new Art.
 18 notification.
 In the PTC’s view, the current investigation is not so substantially different from the investigation initiated by Prosecutor Bensouda in 2021 that a new notification is required (para.
 15):

-The Chamber notes that the Notification indicated that theinvestigation concerned alleged crimes in the context of an international armed conflict, Israel’s alleged conduct in the context of an occupation, and a non-international armed conflict between Hamas and Israel.
+The Chamber notes that the Notification indicated that the investigation concerned alleged crimes in the context of an international armed conflict, Israel’s alleged conduct in the context of an occupation, and a non-international armed conflict between Hamas and Israel.
 In the applications for warrants of arrest, as also explained by the Prosecutor in his public statement at the time of filing the applications, the Prosecution alleges conduct committed in the context of the same type of armed conflicts, concerning the same territories, with the same alleged parties to these conflicts.Therefore, no substantial change has occurred to the parameters of the investigation into the situation.

 In reaching that conclusion, the PTC noted — citing to the Appeals Chamber’s decision in the Afghanistan situation — that “Israel’s position would effectively mean that the Prosecution’s investigation in every situation would be limited to the incidents and crimes addressed during the preliminary examination and described in the article 18 notification.
 Such interpretation has already been rejected by the Appeals Chamber.”